hrishim/llvl_prog1_book/src/integer_inst.md

 The comments in the program should give enough information about how the code works.
 But there are a few new instructions that we will will go over.

 Most of the instructions in the program should be familiar by now except **tbz**, **tbnz** and **lsl**.
 The **lsl** instruction takes three arguments, the destination register, the source register and a shift value.
-The instruction shifts the source register left by the specified amount and stores the result into the desination.
+The instruction shifts the source register left by the specified amount and stores the result into the destination.

 > lsl w1, w1, 1